Magic item (Dungeons & Dragons): 5th edition Dungeons & Dragons

 The 5th edition Dungeon Master's Guide introduced the concept of Item Rarity, in which magic items are given a rating between Common, Uncommon, Rare, Very Rare, and Legendary to denote the frequency in which this item is expected to be found within the game.
-The only Common magic item to appear in the Dungeon Master's Guide is the Potion of Healing, with an additional list of Common items appearing in the supplementary book Xanathar's Guide to Everything.
+The only Common magic item to appear in the Dungeon Master's Guide is the Potion of Healing, with an additional list of Common items appearing in the supplementary book Xanathar's Guide to Everything (2017).
 Artifacts act as a 6th Rarity category for items, such as the Hand of Vecna or the Wand of Orcus, in which there is only one of this item in existence.
 The categories of magic items in 5th edition are: Armor, Potions, Rings, Rods, Scrolls, Staffs, Wands, Weapons, and Wondrous Items (which acts as a miscellaneous category).

-Some items require attunement to be used, limiting the number of items a character can benefit from at once to 3 attunable items.
+A character may be required to create a magical bond with an item through a process called attunement to access the item's magical properties.
+The standard 5th Edition rules limit the number of these items a character can benefit from at once to three attunable items.

+The upcoming supplement Arcana Unleashed (September 2026) will include a new magic item system with power levels that correspond with character level advancement.